-And when it comes to the digital prints, you can expect them to be somewhere around 3680 × 2760 pixels.
+And when it comes to digital prints, you can expect them to be around 3680 × 2760 pixels.
 And the good news is that the digital version contains parts that are otherwise cropped out in the printed version.

 And when it comes to external storage, this trendy instant camera supports MicroSD cards up to 64 GB that can hold thousands of your memories.

 However, there’s a slight catch to this camera.
 You can’t click pictures without printing.
 The external memory card is solely for creating digital backup copies, and that’s about it.
 If you consider saving on the Zink photo paper, then sadly, this instant camera is not the one for you.